cellworld-neuro/dependency_tcp-messages/resources/readme.md

 - JsonObject or JsonList: if the response is a JsonObject (https://github.com/germanespinosa/json-cpp) the value will be serialized and will be recovered in the other end.
 - Message response: you can return a custom message with your own header and body

+Message routing is possible in both, server and client.
 example:
 ####server.py
 ```